Godfrey Walusimbi

-Godfrey Walusimbi (born 3 July 1989) is a Ugandan professional footballer who plays as a left-back for the Uganda national team.
+Godfrey Walusimbi (born 3 July 1989) is a Ugandan former professional footballer who played as a left-back.
 He is the first Ugandan footballer to play more than 100 international matches.

 Club career

 In June 2011 Walusimbi went to Sweden for a two-week trial with Allsvenskan side BK Häcken.

 CS Don Bosco

 In January 2013, he left Bunamwaya for DR Congo side CS Don Bosco.
 Having spent a few months with the team, he canceled his contract in response to the poor working conditions.
 He returned to his former team SC Villa.

 Gor Mahia

 In December 2013, Walusimbi joined Kenyan Premier League champions Gor Mahia where coached by former Uganda national team coach Bobby Williamson.

 Kaizer Chiefs

 In August 2018, Walusimbi moved to South African Premier Division club Kaizer Chiefs, signing a three-year contract.
 The reported cost of the transfer was around 4.4 million South African rand.
 He made his league debut for the club on 18 September 2018, playing all ninety minutes in a 2–0 away victory over Free State Stars.
 In January 2019, Walusimbi left the club, electing to return home to his native Uganda.